There Is An Airport Visitor Fee

 Pre-book Your Airport Transportation

 Similar to many Mexican travel destinations, the airport experience can be stressful if you’re not prepared.
-After you arrive at the Punta Cana International Airport and grab your bags, you are immediately bombarded by men trying to offer you transportation services and sign you up for timeshare tours.
+After you arrive at the Punta Cana International Airport and grab your bags, you are immediately bombarded by men trying to offer you transportation services and sign you up for timeshare tours or Punta Cana excursions.
+Remember, one of the essential Punta Cana things to know is to book transportation in advance.

-This is why it’s important to book your airport transportation ahead of time, either through your hotel or through a reputable company so that you don’t have to deal with the stress of all the hawkers.
-Another option is taxies, which are safe, but you have to practically swim through shark-infested waters to find one.
+This is why it’s important to book your airport transportation ahead of time, either through your hotel or through a reputable company, so that you don’t have to deal with the stress of all the hawkers.
+Another option is safe taxis, but you have to swim through shark-infested waters to find one practically.
 Booking your driver ahead of time is much easier and much less stressful.
+Among other Punta Cana things to know, staying informed helps you enjoy your trip better.

 If you already have your transportation set up – go straight out of the airport, don’t listen to anyone who asks you where you’re going, and find the driver holding up a card with your name on it.
 Everyone else will try to “help” you, but they are ultimately trying to get you to go with them instead.
-Stick your course, and you’ll escape the “sharks” with no problem.
+Stick to your course, and you’ll escape the “sharks” with no problem.
+This is another tip on Punta Cana things to know for a smoother visit.

 Your US Dollars Are Acceptable